peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 The `qos==1` guarantee is honoured for publications from the node.
 Messages to the node are dependent on the reliability of the ESPNow interface.
-In testing no failures have been observed but it is not possible to guarantee that a `qos==1` message will be received.
+In testing no failures have been observed but it is not possible to provide an absolute guarantee that a `qos==1` message will be received.

 Handling of broker outages and WiFi channel changes is automatic in an `mqtt_as` client.
-Continuously running nodes with asynchronous code behave similarly.
-Synchronous nodes need some simple application support to re-connect after an outage.
+Applications running on nodes need application support to re-connect after an outage, however this is very simple.

-On the plus side code is small and can be run on an ESP8266 without special precautions.
+On the plus side code is small and can be run on an ESP8266 without special precautions with over 25K of free RAM.
 Achieving long term battery opertaion is easy.

 ## 1.2 Hardware